kubernetes-retired/kpng/doc/service-proxy.md

 `externalTrafficPolicy: Local` service via its load balancer IP, the connection must succeed _even if the pod is on a node with no endpoints for that service_.)

-If the `ProxyTerminatingEndpoints` feature is enabled, then when generating rules for an `externalTrafficPolicy: Local` service, if there are no local endpoints for the service which are "ready" (ie, `.endpoints[].conditions.ready` is either unset or `true`), then the proxy should fall back to using any endpoints which are both "Serving" and "Terminating" (ie, `.endpoints[].conditions.serving` is either unset or `true`, and `.endpoints[].conditions.terminating` is `true` (not unset)).

 ## NodePort "Health" Checks